 Check on Your Storage

 Don't abandon your stored clothing into oblivion.
-Regularly check on items to make sure that there are no issues.
+Regularly check on items to make sure there are no issues.
 When you are ready to pull clothing out of storage, clean all items before wearing them.
-Inspect your storage containers to make sure that they are free from cracks, stains, or damage as well.
-Before you store items again, some storage containers may need to be replaced.
-Be sure to buy storage containers that will work well with your storage.
+Also, inspect your storage containers to make sure they are free from cracks, stains, or other damage.